Froschie/sma-pvoutput/README.md

  -e TZ=Europe/Berlin \
  froschie/sma-pvoutput
 ```
-*Note: please adapt the parameters as needed and replace "-it" with "-d" to run it permanently or use docker-compose!*
+*Note: please adapt the parameters as needed and replace "-it --rm" with "-d" to run it permanently or use docker-compose!*

 ## Start Docker Container via Docker-Compose